 Macquarie Island science

-Other scientific programs undertaken on Macquarie Island include upper atmosphere physics, geoscience, medicine, meteorology and climate change studies.
+The large population of wildlife on Macquarie Island (penguins, flying seabirds and seals) ensure that biological sciences remain an important part of the overall research program.
+Other scientific programs undertaken on Macquarie Island include upper atmosphere physics, geoscience, medicine, meteorology and remediation.

 All of the research undertaken within the program addresses the priorities of Australia’s Antarctic Science Strategic Plan 2011/12–2020/21 and is consistent with the Macquarie Island Nature Reserve and World Heritage Area Management Plan 2006.